guanghaoyin/CMDSR/README.md

 You can download our trained model from [Google Driver](https://drive.google.com/file/d/1431EsUDMRjmIhVGv4FwQQTkOQXehlPk5/view?usp=sharing) to test with your own LR image.

 ## Citation
-Please cite our [paper](https://arxiv.org/abs/2104.03926) if you use our code or data.

 ```
 @article{yin2021conditional,